nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ### List Transactions

-Lists out transactions in your financial list for your perusal.
+Lists out transactions in your financial list in ascending order of date for your perusal.
 Transactions can be filtered by type (income/expense) or restricted to a stipulated period.
 The app will display the total cashflow/expenditure/income during the stipulated period depending on the transaction type selected to be listed, as well as the category with the highest total expenditure/income.

-Format: `list [expense|income] [/from START_DATE] [/to END_DATE]`
+**Format:** `list [expense|income] [/from START_DATE] [/to END_DATE]`

 <br>